 - Restriction of physical activity due to the size and weight of your breasts

 - One breast that is much larger than the other

-Breast reduction surgery involves removing excess breast tissue as well as skin to create a smaller, firmer, more proportional breast.
-The incisions typically go around the areola, down the center of the beast from the base fo the areola to the breast crease.
+Breast reduction surgery involves removing excess breast tissue as well as skin to create a smaller, firmer, more proportioned breast.
+The incisions typically go around the areola, down the center of the beast from the base fo the areola to the breast crease and then in the breast crease.
 Many patients term this the "anchor incision".
 Each incision is meticulously closed so that they blend into the natural creases and folds of the breast over time.

 What to Expect

 After breast reduction surgery, patients will immediately feel lighter on top.
 The amount of breast tissue removed during surgery will be based on the initial evaluation and the patient’s preference.
 Often, the reduction results in a decrease in one or two cup sizes.
 For the first four weeks, Dr. Williams will recommend the use of a sports bra for comfort during the recovery period.
 Patients may go back to work within 3-4 days and may resume vigorous physical activity such as exercise in 6-8 weeks.

 - $9,000 - $11,000

 - Recovery Time